Srindot/Waypoint_Tracker_ROS2_PX4/README.md

 ### **1. Clone the Repository**

-First, clone the project using Git:
+First, clone the project using Git in your linux system(Ubuntu, Arch and etc):

 ```bash